STEP 1: Open Your PDF file.

 You can use the custom options to select the page range you want to convert, in case you originally selected the wrong one.

-Users can also add, delete or replot tables, manually add or delete row lines in order to improve the accuracy of the conversion, as well as edit footers and headers.
+Users can also add, delete or replot tables, manually add or delete row lines in order to improve the accuracy of the conversion, edit footers and headers, etc.